WhistlePig: Products

 Given the years necessary to age whiskey, a portion of WhistlePig's whiskey is outsourced.
 Suppliers include MGP of Indiana and the Alberta Premium distillery owned by Fortune Brands in Alberta, Canada.
-The company instead focuses on barrel-aging and finishing for these products.
+Instead, the company focuses on barrel-aging and finishing for these products.

 WhistlePig's Louisville, Kentucky Outpost

-In September 2025, WhistlePig announced details of a Louisville, Kentuckylocation at 403 E. Market Street—originally unveiled as “PiggyBank” and now known as “The Vault.”

-The space will incorporate a historic bank vault and will include a “Big Pig Bar,” retail offerings, exclusive tastings, special events, and rare whiskey collections.
+In September 2025, WhistlePig announced details of a Louisville, Kentucky location at 403 E. Market Street—originally unveiled as "PiggyBank" and now known as "The Vault".
+The space incorporates a historic bank vault and will include a "Big Pig Bar", retail offerings, exclusive tastings, special events, and rare whiskey collections.